pygame-community/pygame-ce/docs/reST/tutorials/en/premultiplied-alpha.rst

-In the premultiplied alpha formula all the color channels of both surfaces are already multiplied by their alpha channel - so we don't lose any information during the composition formula and the end result looks more like we would expect.
+In the premultiplied alpha formula all the color channels of both surfaces are already multiplied by their alpha channel - so we don't lose any information during the composition formula and the end result looks more like what we would expect.

 ---